For Oath Keepers and founder, Jan. 6 was weeks in the making

 Rhodes moved to Montana and relocated his defense practice there but took a “hard right turn away from politics” the SPLC said, and launched the Oath Keepers.

-He recruited current and former military, police and first responders.
-Rhodes has said there were about 40,000 Oath Keepers at its peak; one extremism expert estimates the group’s membership stands at about 3,000 nationally.
+He has said there were about 40,000 Oath Keepers at its peak; one extremism expert estimates the group’s membership stands at about 3,000 nationally.
 Before long, Rhodes was neglecting his law practice to work on the Oath Keepers.
 He was disbarred in 2015.

 Members pledge to “fulfill the oath all military and police take to ‘defend the Constitution against all enemies, foreign and domestic,’” and to defend the Constitution, according to its website.